Robust inference with knockoffs: Robust inference with knockoffs

 To begin with, imagine we have data consisting of $n$ \iid~draws from a joint distribution on $(X,Y)$, where $X = (X_1, \ldots, X_p) \in\R^p$ is the feature vector while $Y\in\R$ is the response variable.
 We will gather the $n$ observed data points into a matrix $\X\in\R^{n\times p}$ and vector $\y\in\R^n$---that is, the pairs $(\X_{i,*},\y_i)$ are \iid~copies of the pair $(X,Y)$.
 The joint distribution of $(X,Y)$ is unknown---specifically, we do not assume any information about the conditional distribution of $Y$ given $X$ as discussed above.
 We work under the assumption that $\PX$, the marginal distribution of $X$, is known only approximately.

-Since the Markov blanket of $Y$ may be ill-defined (e.g.~if two features are identical then the choice of the minimal set $\Scal$ may not be unique), we follow \cite{candes2016panning} and define $X_j$ to be a null variable if $X_j\independent Y\mid X_{-j}$, that is if $X_j$ is independent from the response $Y$ conditionally on all the other variables.
+Since the Markov blanket of $Y$ may be ill-defined (e.g.~if two features are identical then the choice of the minimal set $\Scal$ may not be unique), we follow \cite{candes2018panning} and define $X_j$ to be a null variable if $X_j\independent Y\mid X_{-j}$, that is if $X_j$ and the response $Y$ are independent conditionally on all the other variables.
 (We use the terms ``features'' and ``variables'' interchangeably.)
 Under very mild identifiability conditions, the set of non-nulls is nothing other than the Markov blanket of $Y$.
 Writing $\nulls$ to denote the set of indices corresponding to null variables, we can then reformulate the error we would like to control as $\EE{|\Shcal\cap \nulls| / |\Shcal|} \leq q.$